 Ah, the classic question: should I use the standard deduction or itemize on my taxes?
 With this year’s tax deadline just around the corner (April 17, 2018), you may have already been pondering this yourself.

 The answer is “simple,” of course: You should use whichever deduction results in paying the least amount of taxes.
 While tax software can figure out the best approach, it’s still helpful to understand the difference between taking the standard deduction and itemizing.
 So, let’s take a look at both.

 Read on to learn more about what you should do when filing your taxes for this year, and then keep reading to learn about the major changes that will happen once you file your 2018 taxes next year.

 Factoid: According to the IRS, most taxpayers take the standard deduction rather than itemizing deductions (such as mortgage interest, charitable contributions, and state and local taxes).

 Table of Contents:

 Every tax-paying income earner is entitled to what is called a standard deduction.
 The standard deduction is a flat dollar amount by which you can reduce your taxable income, thus reducing your tax liability.

 The standard deduction varies depending on your filing status.
 On top of that, the amount generally rises every year based on inflation.
-For 2011, the standard deduction is as follows:
+For 2017 (what you should be filing right now), the standard deduction is as follows:

 To Itemize or Not To Itemize, That is the Question